azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 # Threat Modeling in Action

 This last chapter we are going to walk through the *Threat Modeling* process and apply the *STRIDE* model against a typical web application.
-We are going to ask ourself four key questions:
+At the start we are going to ask ourself four key questions:

 - What are we working on?
 - What can go wrong?
 - What are we going to do about it?
 - Did we do a good enough job?

+These four simple questions help us to focus, work to apply *Techniques*, such as provided by the *STRIDE model*.
+Most Threat Modeling Techniques will answer one or more of those questions.
+Let's quickly look into the process itself.

 ## Process steps